riccardomocchetti/functional-programming-with-aws-lambda/README.md

 > Function composition is the process of applying a function to the output of another function [[2]](https://medium.com/@gigobyte/implementing-the-function-composition-operator-in-javascript-e2c4f1847d6a)

-The definition suggests we can break down the function validating the whole payload into smaller functions, each validating a part of the payload, that we can then compose together and validate the whole payload.
+The definition suggests we can break down the function that validates the whole payload into smaller functions, each validating a part of the payload, that we can then compose together.

 The advantage of following this approach is that we can think about our smaller functions in a way that is reusable.
 We can then build our request validation from small building blocks, like we would do when playing with LEGO blocks.